FlowFuse/node-red-dashboard/docs/contributing/guides/state-management.md

 datastore.get(node.id)
 ```

-This ensures, on refresh of the client, or when new clients connect after data has been geenrated, that the state is presented consistently.
+This ensures, on refresh of the client, or when new clients connect after data has been generated, that the state is presented consistently.

 #### `datastore.append`